Story of Kate's Lazy Desert

 Kate's Lazy Desert, here we come!

+The answer came when we were staying in Los Angeles for the winter while I was working on my first solo album.
 Monica wanted a new project to work on, and, while we were visiting Phillip and Scott in their desert home near Joshua Tree, the land next door to them suddenly went up for sale.
 An older couple owned the plot and they and their friends would bring their RV's there for their winter vacations.
-You've probably weren't aware of a town called 'Landers' before, but this is a very special spot in the universe.
-Situated in pristine high desert, six miles from Joshua Tree Nat'l Park and near The Integratron (another story) this seemed the perfect spot for a "Lazy Desert".
+You probably weren't aware of a town called Landers before, but this is a very special spot in the universe.
+Situated in pristine high desert, six miles from Joshua Tree Nat'l Park and near The Integratron (another story) this seemed the perfect spot for Kate's Lazy Desert.

 Terrain and Weather

-We hope you love the Hi-Desert as much as we do , enjoy your stay.
+We hope you love the Hi-Desert as much as we do.
+Enjoy your stay!